 I might have bought concrete pumpkins today.
 I might have started to decorate for fall.
 Okay, I just couldn’t wait any longer!
 Plus, I had a nifty idea for a DIY fall wreath and needed a few supplies.

-Fall is my favorite time of the year, and even though it’s 80 degrees here in Westchester, NY, I just had to run to the craft store when I saw those concrete pumpkins advertised on sale.
+Fall is my favorite time of the year, and even though it’s still pretty warm here in Westchester, NY, I just had to run to the craft store when I saw those concrete pumpkins advertised on sale.

 I should’ve taken a picture of my shopping cart filled to the top with fake pumpkins.

-Instead, I literally raced home to make this fall wreath out of our spring wreath.
+Instead, I literally raced home to make this easy DIY fall wreath out of our spring wreath.

 DIY Fall Wreath